Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 Chicken Dijon in White Wine Sauce

 This chicken Dijon with white wine sauce is an easy one-pan meal.
-Served over pasta, rice, or with warm slices of rustic bread, it's an easy, flavorful dish that's quick enough for family but worthy of a dinner party.
+Served over pasta, rice, or with warm slices of rustic bread, it's an easy, flavorful dish that's quick enough for the family but worthy of a dinner party.

 Pan-Seared Cod in White Wine Tomato Basil Sauce